BTHOG/BTCV/Doc/Usage.md

 ![01](img/01.jpg "01")

-#### 1. Main View
+#### 1. Main View Window

+This window shows live viewing images

 #### 2. Context Menu

-This is right-click context menus.
-You can show control panel(```Controller```).
+Context menu is opened by right-click on the view window. then, click  ```Control``` to show the control panel(```Controller```).

 #### 3. Status Bar

-You can see frame rate.
+Live viewing frame rate is displayed.
 The right side shows ``` USB Communication Speed ```, the left side shows ``` Digital Image Process Speed ```.
 The frame rate depends on the specifications of your PC.
-This software does not guarantee 30 fps operation.
+This software does not guarantee to work with 30 fps operation.
 Please refer to the frame rate value for operation.

 #### 4. Controller

-You can operate the camera with this panel.
+The BT200C camera system can be handled by this panel.

 ##### Reset

-Initialize the CIS/FPGA.
+Initialize CIS and FPGA on the camera board.

-##### Setting Write
+##### Write Settings

-You can write CIS/FPGA settings from files.
+Set a camera configure file which CIS/FPGA settings are written and then click ```write``` botton to apply it to the camera.
-The files in the directory containing the exe file is displayed in the dropdown list, but you can also specify it directly.
+Camera configure files where located at the same directory of BTCV execute file are displayed in the dropdown list.
+You can also specify it directly.

 ##### Run / Stop